TikTok users sue federal government over new law that could lead to ban of popular app

 TikTok's powerful recommendation algorithm has been a driver of the app's popularity, and the platform said in court filings that the Chinese government opposes a divestment of the technology.
 Attempts to cut TikTok's operations from ByteDance would leave the platform "without access to the recommendation engine that has created a unique style and community that cannot be replicated on any other platform," the companies said in their separate legal challenge.

+The users accused members of Congress who called for the app to be banned of creating "a fiction that TikTok curates content to push propaganda" and deliberately amplifies videos that aim to divide the nation.

+"Congress's decision to focus on TikTok demonstrates animus toward the speech TikTok publishes and the speakers who publish it," they wrote in their petition.

+Efforts to restrict access to TikTok because of national security concerns are not new, and more than 30 states and the federal government ban the app on state-issued devices.
 The Trump administration attempted to ban the app in 2020, but TikTok and users who challenged former President Donald Trump's executive order targeting the platform prevailed in federal courts.
 A judge blocked a Montana law last year that prohibits the app in part on First Amendment grounds.
-More than 30 states and the federal government ban the app on state-issued devices.

 Scott MacFarlane contributed to this report